Vegan protein powder vs. whey: The eternal battle for first place

 Vetain products

-Vegan protein powder vs. whey: which protein is right for you?
+Vegan protein powder vs. whey: Which protein is right for you?

 • No artificial sweeteners.

-As explained, the choice between whey and vegan protein depends on many factors — including tolerance, diet, and personal goals.
-We won’t give you a direct recommendation here.
-But we hope our article “vegan protein powder vs. whey” gave you a comprehensive overview and a solid basis for making your own choice.
+As described, the choice between whey protein and vegan protein powder depends on so many factors – including tolerance, diet, and personal goals.
+Therefore, we cannot offer a recommendation here.
+However, we hope that our article “vegan protein powder vs. whey"We were able to give you a comprehensive overview of the topic and you now have a good basis on which to make this decision for yourself."

 Inhalt